ideal-postcodes/ideal-postcodes-ruby/README.md

 __Usage__

-Simply call #lookup class method on IdealPostcodes::Postcode.
-This will return a Postcode object containing the complete list of addresses if the postcode exists.
+IdealPostcodes::Postcode.lookup will return a Postcode object containing the complete list of addresses if the postcode exists.

 ```ruby
 postcode = IdealPostcodes::Postcode.lookup "ID1 1QD"